We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

-I’ve already mentioned some of the reasons why this is a superflare or micronova.
+I’ve already mentioned some of the reasons why this is a micronova.
 Getting into all the details would require a book to explain it properly, which is why I wrote Ezekiel’s Fire.
 So, I’m going to avoid talking about most of the reasons for why this points directly to a massive solar event.
 It is more important to talk about the effects.
 And, let’s start doing that by considering a more literal interpretation of this passage.

 Let’s assume that God really is talking about horses.

 How is it that horses could be struck with confusion or even blindness?

 How could human beings be struck with madness by such a powerful solar flare?

 Over the years, those who pay attention to solar flare activity have noticed that big solar flares tend to correspond with outbreaks of psychosis.
 And, if there was a really, Really, REALLY big solar flare or micronova, we could safely assume that there would be an even larger outbreak of psychotic events – i.e., madness.

 Would horses be struck with confusion?

 Well, I would assume that horses could get confused, in the same way that humans were struck mad.
 But, blindness is another thing altogether.

 I strongly doubt it.
 Very strongly.
 And, you would to, if you realized how bad things would need to be if these were really horses.
 It would mean that our civilization will collapse to a level that we could no longer use cars, trucks or motorcycles.
 It would mean that tractors no longer exist, and that we would need go back to the kind of agriculture that we haven’t seen in 200 years.